-1- Name the groups of drugs affecting the nervous system (according to the course topic) and the pharmacological characteristics (method of absorption, distribution of metabolisms, excretion, and effects of the drug on different organs of the body) in the case of leading or high-consumption drugs from each group.
+1- Name the groups of drugs affecting the nervous system (according to the course topic) and the pharmacological characteristics (method of absorption, distribution of metabolistics) and the pharmacological characteristics (method of absorption, distribution of metabolistics).

+excretion, and effects of the drug on different organs of the body) in the case of leading or highconsumption drugs from each group.

-- 2- Pay attention to the serious effects and important side effects of drugs affecting the nervous system. - 3- Considering the pace of scientific developments and the findings of clinical trials regarding the introduction of new drugs - , their applications, and side effects of drugs affecting the nervous system, pay attention to the importance of reading the latest guidelines and evidence about using them before prescribing these drugs.
+2- Pay attention to the serious effects and important side effects of drugs affecting the nervous system.

+3- Considering the pace of scientific developments and the findings of clinical trials regarding the introduction of new drugs

+, their applications, and side effects of drugs affecting the nervous system, pay attention to the importance of reading the latest guidelines and evidence about using them before prescribing these drugs.